Get your own free workspace

 • Hand sanitizer.
 Can't replace regular hand-washing, but it's better than nothing and will help stave off the post-con cold.

-• Epsom salts are good for soaking the sore body parts in, and good for the digestion if needed.
+• Epsom salts are good for soaking the sore body parts in after a long day of being on one's feet, and good for the digestion if needed.

 Just In Case